 111th Street and 55th Avenue, Queens

-Coasters, carnival rides and games, and a carousel are right in the heart of Queens.
-Don't miss tons of great family-friendly performances throughout the summer as well.
-Check website for schedule.
+One roller coaster, family rides and games, and a carousel are right in the heart of Queens.
+Don't miss tons of great family-friendly performances throughout the summer as well, every weekend pretty much every Sunday at Flushing Meadows.
+The carousel was brought to Coney Island in 1964 for the World’s Fair and is the only ride left from the World’s Fair in Queens.
+Don’t miss the chance to ride this historical gem.
+Check website for a complete schedule.

 The Great Escape & Splashwater Kingdom